cfrm17/cfrm17.github.io/cva.md

 that credit risk often leads to significant losses.
 Therefore, it is obvious to all market participants that credit risk should be taken into account when reporting the fair value of any defaultable derivative.
 The adjustment to the risk-free value is known as the credit value adjustment (CVA).

-First, we want to indicate that the market value of a defaultable derivative is actually a risky value rather than a risk-free value.
-In fact, in applying the upfront CVA, we already converted the market value of a defaultable derivative from the risk-free value to the risky value.
+More informally, think of CVA as the fair value of buying protection against the counterparty’s potential failure to meet contractual obligations.
+From this perspective, calculation of CVA is a pricing exercise similar to option pricing.
+In particular, because we are interested in the fair value of protection we can express the problem as the cost of hedging against default, allowing us to work in a risk-neutral measure in which the expected return of the hedged portfolio is the risk-free rate.

 For completeness, our theoretical study covers various cases.
 We find that the valuation of defaultable derivatives and their CVAs, in most situations, has a backward recursive nature and requires a backward induction valuation.
 An intuitive explanation is that two counterparties implicitly sell each